Minoxidil + MPG / Azelaic Acid / Caffeine

 Getting the Best From Minoxidil

-Belgravia hair loss specialists have found that whilst minoxidil can help reduce hair loss and boost hair growth, the degree of success will often depend on the Minoxidil’s strength.
-Belgravia offers a number of minoxidil formulations.
-Please contact the centre for more information on our minoxidil preparations or to arrange a free consultation.
+Belgravia hair loss specialists have found that whilst minoxidil can help reduce hair loss and boost hair growth, the degree of success will often depend on using the best type for your specific level and pattern of shedding.
+Belgravia offers a number of minoxidil products.
+Please contact the centre for more information on these, or to arrange a free consultation.

 Belgravia also offers other clinically proven medications that can be combined with minoxidil to ensure optimum levels of hair regrowth.
 You can view our hair loss success stories (the largest collection of their kind in the world – updated on a daily basis) to get an idea of the kind of results patients see from the use of Belgravia’s treatment programmes.
 Find out about the clinically proven treatments for hair loss.